Miro is a natural fit for workshops and meetings and you can definitely use our product for such needs.

 - Good size of the group for remote sessions is under 15 participants.
 For more participants get co-facilitator

-- Use sticky notes for rapid ideation (try bulk mode!), and use Cmd+D to duplicate the stickies
+- Use sticky notes for rapid ideation (try bulk mode!), and use Cmd + D (for Mac) or Ctrl + D (for Windows) to duplicate the stickies

 - Include short explanations of the exercises on the board

 - Work in groups and individually.
-Create separate workspaces - frames for such type of work at the board
+Create separate frames for such type of work on the board

 - Plan a couple more breaks than you would in a normal workshop and recommend that people step away from their computer